Ahmad Kurd

 Ahmad Kurd (أحمد كرد; 13 September 1949 – 9 May 2020) was a Palestinian politician, who served as the mayor of Deir al-Balah located in the central Gaza Strip.
-He was elected as mayor in 2005 as the candidate for the political party and militant group, Hamas.
-He also occupied the job of local sheikh in the Deir al-Balah mosque.
+He was elected as mayor in 2005 as the candidate for the political party, Hamas.
+He also served as local sheikh in the Deir al-Balah mosque.

 Kurd was the director of the Gaza Strip-based charity organization Salah Society.
-The organization has a school which has enrolled 1,000 orphans and other youngsters in Deir al-Balah.
+The organization runs a school for orphans in Deir al-Balah.